 It’s one thing to ride in the mountains on a horseback.
 It’s a totally other experience to hike with my own two feet.
 This is more strenuous but can be absolutely rewarding.

 Planning a day in the mountains

-Although Tsuius Mountain could be done as a day trip, it is recommended to make two days out of it and camp at Mirror Lake.
+Although Tsuius Mountain could be done as a day trip, I recommend making two days out of it and camping at Mirror Lake.
 This time, an overnight trip was not possible for us and we chose Mirror Lake for our destination.

 We drove up the long, dusty Sugar Lake Road for approximately 49 km from highway 6 in Cherryville.
 At the junction with the Tsuius FSR, we turned left up the hill.
 The gravel road climbed fairly steep with road switchbacks for about 9.3 km.
 It was an easy climb as there were no water bars.
 We didn’t have a 4wd, but with our experienced gravel road driver Mikael, that was not a problem.

 And there it was, the Monashee Powder Snowcats lodge, situated between an amazing mountain world.
 You just have to see that to believe it.
 We parked at the lodge parking lot and went to talk to the caretaker of the lodge.
 He was very friendly and explained to us where to find the trail.
 He warned us, that the trails would be very steep and grown in, but mentioned, that he had never been to the lake himself.